Substations contain equipment that

 1. Type of Wire and its Size (Ampacity)

-- Wires installed inside conduits can get away with resistance to high heat (produced by the Type A – Cartridge Heater, etc).
-Example: THHN insulation type.
-However, know that when more than three wires are installed in a conduit, they will carry less currents than they are capable of when only one is installed.
-This derating happens due to the heat surrounding the wire.
+- Wires installed inside conduits can get away with resistance to high heat due excellent insulation properties (Example: THHN insulated).
+However, know that when more than three wires are installed in a conduit, they will carry less current than they are capable of when only one is installed.
+This derating happens due to excessive heat surrounding the wire.

 2. Conduit Size